GiacoboniNicholas/Adv_UNO_HX711_Matlab/README.md

 https://it.mathworks.com/matlabcentral/fileexchange/66641-custom-arduino-library-for-hx711
 which contains a more complete User's Manual.
-Once you get confident with the basic one you can use this library which is more complete and offers several functionality such as PowerUp and PowerDown function, a more stable serial comunication and so on...***
+Once you get confident with the basic one you can use this library which is more complete and offers several functionality such as PowerUp and PowerDown function, a more stable serial comunication, an improved calibration class and so on...***

 ## Overview
 An add-on library is a collection of MATLAB and C++ code that provides a user